 For example, they may take a 50% long position and 50% short position in any industry in order to remain market neutral.
 If the market moves up, the losses due to the short positions are offset by the profit made in the long investments.

 What is an Equity Market Neutral (EMN) Strategy?

 An equity market neutral (EMN) strategy insures the investor against market exposure.
 It is possible because its performance is measured according to the spread between the long and short exposure of the fund.
 The fund manager exploits the price movements by holding both long and short positions in stocks that are closely related.

 Stock picking is the most important aspect of a good EMN strategy because the actual market movement becomes irrelevant.
-It is because regardless of which direction the sector moves in, the gains and losses made by the trades offset each other.
+This is because, regardless of which direction the sector moves in, the gains and losses made by the trades offset each other.

 CFI is the official provider of the Certified Banking & Credit Analyst (CBCA)™ certification program, designed to transform anyone into a world-class financial analyst.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: